Baijis use echolocation to find food in the Yangtze River.

 • La Plata dolphin: This species lives in freshwater as well as saltwater estuaries.
 It’s smaller than the baiji.
 The La Plata dolphin grows to be 5.9ft. long and weighs 110lbs at the most.

 • Ganges River dolphin: This freshwater dolphin’s behavior is similar to the baiji in that it hunts prey by echolocation.
 But the estimated population of this dolphin ranges between 1,200-1,800.

-A baiji has a bluish gray back and a white underside.
+A baiji is an animal with a bluish gray back and a white underside.
 They have 30 to 36 sharp teeth on their upper and lower jaws.
 A baiji has one stomach that’s divided into three chambers whereas most dolphins have two stomachs.
 Their nose is long and beaklike.
 They have rounded fins that allow them to move swiftly through river water.
 Baijis range in length from 7.5 to 8.5 feet.
 They weigh around 360 pounds.

 Their coloration allows them to blend in with their river habitat.
 The ability to swim very fast is another defensive feature of this dolphin.
 The fastest a baiji can swim is 37mph.

 The baiji lives in the Yangtze River in China.
 They are freshwater dolphins.
 Their hunting behavior includes finding prey on both the floor of the river as well as in shallow areas.
 The estimated population is anywhere from 10 of these dolphins to none.
 This is why their official conservation status is Critically Endangered.
 Some scientists believe they are an extinct species.